Regularization-based Framework for Quantization-, Fault- and Variability-Aware Training: Experiments

 \subsection{ANN Training}

-We use the ResNet-18 architecture \citep{resnet} for experiments on the CIFAR-10 \citep{cifar} and ImageNet \citep{imagenet} datasets.
-Models are trained for 200 epochs on CIFAR-10 and 90 epochs on ImageNet, with a learning rate of 0.01 for the weights.
-The quantization model parameters (\( r \)) are trained with a learning rate of \( 10^{-6} \).
+We use the ResNet-18 and ResNet-50 architectures \citep{resnet} for experiments on the CIFAR-10 \citep{cifar} and ImageNet \citep{imagenet} datasets.
+First the full-precision (fp32) base models are trained.
+Full precision models are trained for 200 epochs on CIFAR-10 and 90 epochs on ImageNet, with a learning rate of 0.01.
+Then, for Quantization-Aware Training, we train the quantized models for the same number of epochs, with the same learing rate (0.01) for the weights, using the pre-trained full-precision (fp32) models as the staring point and \( \lambda \) schedule and quantization model parameters (\( r \)) learning rate as described above, depending on the QAT variant.
 For ImageNet, we preprocess images by resizing them to 256 × 256 pixels.
 During training, random 224 × 224 crops and horizontal flips are applied with a probability of 0.5.
 At inference, a center crop of 224 × 224 is used.
 For CIFAR-10, the training data is augmented by padding images with 4 pixels on each side, followed by random 32 × 32 crops, and horizontal flips are applied with a probability of 0.5.